Employment. Labour. Human Rights. Residential Tenancies.

 With over two decades of experience, our professionals possess the expertise to efficiently assess the merits of your case and ensure your rights are protected.
 We have a proven track record of representing clients in the full range of disputes before the Landlord and Tenant Board and successfully challenging or defending Board decisions before the Divisional Court.

-• On appeal or judicial review, the outcome of a lengthy litigation can hinge on a brief appearance before a panel of judges.
-These proceedings require a specialized skill set, combining persuasive written and oral advocacy with a deep understanding of the law.
+• On appeal or judicial review, the outcome of a lengthy litigation process can turn on a brief appearance before a panel of judges.
+These proceedings demand a specialized skill set combining persuasive written and oral advocacy with deep legal insight.
 This is our forte.

-At Progressive Barristers, we bring extensive expertise in appellate advocacy before all levels of court in Ontario and the Supreme Court of Canada.
+At Progressive Barristers, we bring extensive expertise in appellate advocacy before all levels of court in Ontario, as well as the Supreme Court of Canada.

 Who We Are